• Home

 • Tweet

 I am not going to say that you will never buy marshmallows from the store ever again, because we all know how busy we are and we all know that those fluffy bags of yummy convenience have their time and place.
-HOWEVER, if you want an amazingly delicious homemade marshmallow for your hot chocolate bar or a new sweet treat for your Christmas baking tray then this is your recipe.
-While there are a few steps it really is much simpler than you would probably imagine to make homemade marshmallows.
-While the flavor and texture definitely define them as marshmallows that is where the similarity with the store bought bag ends.
-Perfectly sweetened, light, fluffy, amazing texture… I could go on but I won’t.
+However, if you want an amazingly delicious homemade marshmallow for your hot chocolate bar or a new sweet treat for your Christmas baking tray then this is your recipe.

-You really have to make them for yourself to believe me, and when you do you will come back to this recipe often because – did I forget to mention it’s versatile?
+You just have to make them for yourself to believe me, and when you do you will come back to this recipe often because – did I forget to mention it’s versatile?
 Beyond just plain vanilla you can make them in a dozen flavors: peppermint, chocolate, hazelnut, coffee, root beer, cinnamon, and more.
-Grab your big mixer, dust it off, and let’s get to work.
+Grab your mixer, dust it off, and let’s get to work.

 Homemade Marshmallows Recipe